MIMBCD-UI/prototype-breast-screening/README.md

 cd prototype-breast-screening/
 ```

 2.3.2.
-If you have already run the DICOM Server, please jump to the **2.3.3.** point, otherwise do:
+If you have already run the DICOM Server on a [previous section](https://github.com/MIMBCD-UI/prototype-breast-screening#dicom-server), please jump to the **2.3.3.** point, otherwise do:

 ```
 npm run dicom-server